peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 - **Push, commit reliably, or change security settings.** Cloudflare Access applications, account settings and secrets are Anthony's to click; the right role is to prepare, instruct and verify.
-- **Reach staging from browser automation.** The Chrome extension needs permission on `cultureapparel--staging.sandbox.lightning.force.com`, `...my.salesforce-setup.com` and `...my.salesforce.com`. dev2 works today; staging does not.
-This blocks running E8.1/E8.2.
+- ~~**Reach staging from browser automation.**~~ **CORRECTED 2026-09-11 — it can.** The Chrome extension has permission on all three staging hosts (`cultureapparel--staging.sandbox.lightning.force.com`, `...my.salesforce-setup.com` and `...my.salesforce.com`), and classic Setup on `...my.salesforce.com` is as scriptable there as in dev2 — two fields and a flow version were built and verified in staging that day.
+Two quirks:
+  Lightning record pages are forced, so classic edit forms need `/<id>/e?nooverride=1&isdtp=vw`;
+  and `my.salesforce-setup.com` allows screenshots but not JavaScript, so the Lightning Flows list is click-and-scroll only.
+This no longer blocks E8.1/E8.2.
 - **Test from outside the shop network.** Access now has a Bypass on the shop's public IP, so a browser there proves the bypass, not the block.
 The decisive external test is a phone with Wi-Fi off — that is why E6.4 says *prove a request from outside the policy is blocked*.